 Diabetes UK – “Changing Lives Together: through 80 years of research”

 Diabetes UK published their research impact report in 2018 (pdf) to mark 80 years of funding research in diabetes.
-I love how they’ve made clear what has been achieved.
 Instead of presenting their work chronologically, they’ve presented it in themes.
-They talk about overarching achievements that have unfolded over years (and in some cases decades), with clear headings like “We’ve made blood glucose checking simple”, or “We’ve tackled blindness”.
+They talk about overarching achievements that have unfolded over years (and in some cases decades), with clear headings like “We’ve made blood glucose checking simple”, or “We’ve tackled blindness”. – I love it.

 It’s clearly designed, with lovely photos of people who have benefitted from the charity’s work, the scientists behind it, and quotes too.
 They’ve bookended the impact reporting with statements, thanking donors for their support, and reinforcing the need for continued support.